"To understand me, you must understand that I am a Scots-Irish hillbilly at heart."

 The venture capital phase reveals the Type 3 pattern more clearly than anything in Hillbilly Elegy.

 Through Thiel, Vance joined Mithril Capital as a principal in 2016.
-His time there was, by his own later admission, "probably debatable."
 A former colleague told the Wall Street Journal that in the year Vance was there, "he never once saw him in the office."
 Another told Business Insider: "It never seemed like he was even working.
 It felt like his full-time job was the book."
-Neither colleague could remember a single deal he worked on.
-The title, though, principal at Peter Thiel's venture firm, traveled everywhere.
+Neither could remember a deal he worked on.
+The title, though — principal at Peter Thiel's venture firm — traveled everywhere.

-Next came Revolution, Steve Case's firm.
-Vance announced the move with a New York Times op-ed titled "Why I'm Moving Home," framing his relocation from San Francisco to Columbus, Ohio as civic duty rather than career strategy.
+Next came Steve Case's Revolution, which Vance announced with a New York Times op-ed, "Why I'm Moving Home," framing his relocation from San Francisco to Columbus, Ohio as civic duty rather than career strategy.
 Then he co-founded Narya Capital, raising $93 million from Thiel, Eric Schmidt, and Marc Andreessen.
 The portfolio mixed populist signaling with culture-war plays and Thiel-network defense tech.

 The entire VC phase was a masterclass in dual presentation.
-For tech audiences, Vance was the Appalachian translator, the man who could decode the flyover country Silicon Valley couldn't understand.
-For Appalachian audiences, he was the prodigal son returning home with coastal capital.
+For tech audiences, Vance was the Appalachian translator of flyover country.
+For Appalachian audiences, he was the prodigal son returning with coastal capital.
 He wrote op-eds criticizing Silicon Valley's "condescension" while fundraising from its richest residents.
 By the time he left for politics, venture capital had given him everything a Senate campaign required: billionaire donors, a prestigious credential, and a narrative about investing in forgotten places.

 Six years at three firms.
 No notable deals.
 But the persona was built.